-Propagation impairments cause some additional penalties in comparison to the $Mean\ Q$ value calculated with simple ASE noise accumulation considerations.
-They have to be deducted from the $Mean\ Q$ factor to obtain the $Line\ Q$ value (see Figure 8).
+Propagation impairments cause some additional penalties in comparison to the Mean Q value calculated with simple ASE noise accumulation considerations.
+In the PBT example 1 they have to be deducted from the Mean Q factor to obtain the Line Q value (see Figure 8).
+In the PBT example 2 they have to be deducted from the back-to-back Q factor to obtain the BoL segment Q.